sarcophagus-org/quickstart-archaeologist/README.md

 A CLI is provided for running additional commands for your service, such as updating profile values and claiming rewards.

 To run the CLI:
-1. If the service is not started, start the service with `docker compose up -d`,
+1. If the service is not started, start the service with `docker-compose up -d`,
-2. Jump into the container with: `docker compose exec -it archaeologist sh`
-3. Run `cli help` for available commands, or `cli help <command>` for help with a given command.
+2. Run `docker container ls` to get your docker container id, then  `docker exec >container id< cli help` for available commands, or `docker exec >container id< cli help <command>` for help with a given command.

 #### Operations Windows
 **Update Profile**